The journey that is sure to embrace your heart and change your mind

 In Southern California, we don't have to venture too far to achieve just that.
 Palm Springs, Laguna Beach, Big Bear, San Francisco, Las Vegas or a three day cruise from Long Beach can be had on short notice, with minimal planning.
 Catalina Island sounds adventurous, but how about Kenya?

-Kenya, the ultimate East African destination, will require you to open your eyes and your heart.
+Kenya, the ultimate East African destination will require you open your eyes and your heart.
 In return, the experience will change your view of the world.
-I challenge you to consider a fundamental change in the way most Americans seek a vacation and pursue the experience of a lifetime!
+I challenge you to consider a fundamental change to the way most Americans seek a vacation and pursue the experience of a lifetime!

 "Geoff's knowledge of tribal culture, Swahili and wildlife behavior was invaluable to all"

-Our journey would take us to simply the best wildlife game preserves on the African continent including: Amboseli, Samburu, Lake Nakuru, and the Maasi Mara (site of the ‘Great Migration').
+Our journey would take us to simply the best wildlife game preserves on the African continent to include: Amboseli, Samburu, Lake Nakuru, and the Maasi Mara (site of the ‘Great Migration')

 There are many ways to experience Africa.
 Safari is a term used loosely and it can describe a variety of experiences.
 Some, not so good.
 Vivien Prince, our African host from "As You Like It Safaris" Ltd." has created a standard for comfort and convenience that was head and shoulders above all others.